algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ## Design

-## Mockup
+### Mockup

 The image below is showing the interface during the play phase, on the bottom you can observe players's hand of card, on the right it's pile and on the left the discard pile, as the norm dictates.

 On the middle you can see the grid, this is where players can use their cards and create their maze, naturally this is where ennemies will appear and this is where they will be marching toward the castle.

-Now, for the interface part, on the castle's left you can see the players's mana, on the top, you can see as it follows : the artifact inventory, the number of wave, the pause button and finaly under the pause button there is a "new wave" button (not visible on the mockup), this button ends the setup phase, hovering it reveal which monsters will come and how many of them there will be.
+Now, for the interface part, on the castle's left you can see the players's mana, on the top, you can see as it follows : the artifact inventory, the number of wave, the pause button and finaly under the pause button there is a "new wave" button, this button ends the setup phase, hovering it reveal which monsters will come and how many of them there will be.

 Finally on the left of the card you may have noticed there is a grey square, it is where we will put an almanach, it will contain a description of the towers' and  the ennemies' features and, if we have the time, their lore[^lore].